jasonwolenik/fabernovel-us/about/company.markdown

 **We craft the future of your industries.
 At startup speed.**

-The innovation agency FABERNOVEL combines **technology, design and emerging trends** to invent new products, services and experiences.
+FABERNOVEL combines **technology, design and emerging trends** to invent new products, services and experiences.

 We help world leading companies to **build growth at startup speed**.
 Every day we bring entrepreneurs and large company experts together every day to launch breakthrough customer experiences.